vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 # Semi-Random Thoughts

 In this section I just wanna quickly discuss a few topics that fit into this whole context.
-The “Single Responsiblity Principle” has everything to do with the following considerations:
+The “Single Responsibility Principle” has everything to do with the following considerations:

 + Clarity
 + Reusability